 As with the co-opted retail spaces of Le Parker Méridien and 1325 Sixth Avenue, this space acts overwhelmingly like a lobby, despite the signage that it is open to the public.
 If you frequently walk in and out of there on your way to work, you might get used to this.
 But if you are simply a pedestrian out of the know, you might feel like an uninvited guest.

 The arcade at City Spire Condos, 156 West 56th Street, connects 55th and 56th streets.
 The arcade is a little desolate and uninspired, but functional.
 The ’80s Art Deco design and walls lined with theater posters bring some interest into the space.
-It’s fully enclosed and climate controlled, making it one luxurious POPS.
-The downside is that it’s dark, which I suspect is why it doesn’t seem to be used that much.
-I’ve occasionally walked through this arcade on my way to or from City Center Theater just down the block.
-Yet, I’ve never seen more than a one or two lone pedestrians walking through with me.
-The arcade is open until midnight, and while Midtown is a relatively safe area, it’s a little unnerving to walk into a completely empty enclosed hall like this alone.
+It’s fully enclosed and climate controlled, making it one of the more luxurious POPS.
+The downside is that it’s dark, which we suspect is why it doesn’t seem to be used that much.

 Like City Spire, this arcade at 151 West 54th street which connects 54th and 55th streets, is designed purely for moving pedestrians from one street to another.
 There are no benches for lingering, which is fine because although it is a covered arcade, it is otherwise exposed to the elements.
 The arcade abuts the London Hotel at one end and is enclosed with gates on both sides.
 Because the space is so open and there are friendly topiaries by the hotel side, it’s a pleasant walk especially on a sunny day when the light pours through the glass roof.
 So pleasant, in fact, that a homeless man had settled in by one of the planters where he sat smoking a cigar.